 5. Break down silos

 Encourage people to share and collaborate: a culture where people improve themselves solely to get ahead isn’t compatible with scalable learning.
 Technology can really help with facilitating sharing and learning across business units, locations and job roles.
-As well as collaboration and social platforms, look for tools like Learning Launchpad that let you roll out content to groups both within and outside your organization.
+As well as collaboration and social platforms, look for tools that let you roll out content to groups both within and outside your organization.

 6. Don’t reinvent the wheel